Killing Addiction: 2006-

-In early 2006, after 12 years of silence, Killing Addiction reformed ready to pick up where they left off.
-Their first studio effort to return to the scene was Fall of the Archetypes, released as a full-length album on Xtreem Music (Spain), and as a limited-edition, six-song EP.
+In early 2006, Killing Addiction reformed after 12 years.
+Their recorded Fall of the Archetypes, released as a full-length album on Xtreem Music (Spain), and as a limited-edition, six-song EP.
 Archetypes was recorded at DOW Studios (which also produced Morbid Angel's Heretic album), in Sefner, Florida, and Aeon Studios, in Ocala, Florida.
-This recording included Gabriel Lewandowski as the band's new drummer.
-Although some of their music's basic elements remained, there was a deliberate effort to modernize some aspects of their sound.
-The result was a faster, more aggressive style and songs that demonstrated improved musicianship and arrangement.
+This recording included new drummer Gabriel Lewandowski.
+Although some basic elements remained, they modernized some aspects of their sound.
+The result was faster and more aggressive and demonstrated improved musicianship and arrangement.

-No live performances were undertaken until November 2013, which also saw the return of former drummer Chris York.
-Since then, the band has shared the stage with Obituary, Exhumed, Gruesome, DRI, Destruction, Warbringer, Jungle Rot, Druid Lord, Exmortus, and many others.
-In September 2014, Killing Addiction recorded a two-song EP entitled When Death Becomes An Art, independently released on CD, which was also licensed as a 7-inch EP on Inverse Dogma Records (Italy) in early 2015.
-This venture was recorded and produced by Ray Helton at Helton Music, Ocala, Florida, and demonstrates a return to a musical style closer to the trademark sound of Omega Factor, albeit with the improved musical aspects of Fall of the Archetypes.
+They did not play live until November 2013, when York returned.
+Since then, the band has played with Obituary, Exhumed, Gruesome, DRI, Destruction, Warbringer, Jungle Rot, Druid Lord, Exmortus, and others.
+In September 2014, Killing Addiction recorded the two-song EP When Death Becomes An Art, independently released on CD, which was licensed as a 7-inch EP on Inverse Dogma Records (Italy) in early 2015.
+The EP recorded and produced by Ray Helton at Helton Music, Ocala, Florida, and is a return to a style closer to Omega Factor with the improvements of Fall of the Archetypes.

-Early 2016 saw a return to studio work, which led to the release of the Shores of Oblivion four-song EP, by Xtreem Music, also licensed for a vinyl edition by Inverse Dogma Records.
-Founding member/guitarist Chad Bailey died on September 25, before the official release date of Shores of Oblivion.
-His absence left a personal and creative void as the remaining members moved forward together.
-Shores of Oblivion ranked well at Metal-Archives and was named among the Best of 2016 by the well-known YouTube channel Infidel Amsterdam, and being voted Best EP of 2016 at Metal-Rules.com.
+A return to studio work in early 2016 led to the release of the Shores of Oblivion four-song EP, by Xtreem Music, licensed for a vinyl edition by Inverse Dogma Records.
+Founding member/guitarist Chad Bailey died on September 25, before the official release of Shores of Oblivion.
+His absence left a personal and creative void as the remaining members moved forward.
+Shores of Oblivion was named among the Best of 2016 by YouTube channel Infidel Amsterdam, and voted Best EP of 2016 at Metal-Rules.com.

-In November, 2016, ex Brutal Enemy and Magpits guitarist Mike Serden joined to help keep the band moving forward.
-A re-issue of Omega Factor was released by Xtreem Music on March 9, 2018 - the 25th anniversary date of the original release in 1993.
+In November, 2016, ex-Brutal Enemy and Magpits guitarist Mike Serden joined the band.
+A re-issue of Omega Factor was released by Xtreem Music on March 9, 2018, the 25th anniversary of the original release in 1993.

 The band's third album, and first studio album in 11 years, Mind of a New God was released on June 1, 2021.